Dates: Aug 19th - Sept 6th, 2017

-Artists: Maya Gonzales, Patricia Rodriguez, Frankie Franco, Luis Tinoco, Valerie Medina, Lilly Quintana, Carlos Villez, David Martinez, Ipolani Bovee, Pamela Enriquez, Emily Costello, Julie Zarate, Dana Bloede, Pinchi Michi, Sandy Fitzgerald, Corry Perez, Yoli Manzo, Elisa Tudor, Ernie Lucero, Amelia Berumen, Denise Cortes, Sally Rodriguez, Lawrence El Colacion.
+Artists: Maya Gonzales, Frankie Franco, Luis Tinoco, Valerie Medina, Lilly Quintana, Carlos Villez, David Martinez, Ipolani Bovee, Pamela Enriquez, Emily Costello, Julie Zarate, Dana Bloede, Pinchi Michi, Sandi Fitzgerald, Frances Hernandez, Corry Perez, Nicholas Hernandez, Yoli Manzo, Elisa Tudor, Xochitl Guerrero, Ernie Lucero, Amelia Berumen, Denise Cortes, Sally Rodriguez, Donna Rodriguez, Lawrence El Colacion, RicardoR.
+Diaz, Diana Gaspar-Pena, Rudy Andrade

 Curated by Bird Levy, Maria Sanchez